-Although it is probably tolerant of some degree of habitat degradation, this diminutive falcon probably has a moderately small population, which is likely to be in moderately rapid decline owing to habitat loss and degradation.
+Although it is probably tolerant of some degree of habitat degradation, this diminutive falcon probably has a moderately small population, which is likely to be decline owing to habitat loss and degradation.
 It therefore qualifies as Near Threatened.

 This species is thought to have a moderately small population, thus it is placed in the band 10,000-19,999 mature individuals until further research is carried out.
 This estimate equates to 15,000-29,999 individuals in total, rounded here to 15,000-30,000 individuals.

-Microhierax latifrons is restricted to Sabah, Malaysia, where it is locally not uncommon (BirdLife International 2001).
+Microhierax latifrons is restricted to the island of Borneo, predominantly in Sabah Malaysia, where it is locally not uncommon (BirdLife International 2001), but also with recent records from northern Kalimantan, Indonesia (Irham et al. 2012).
 It is likely to have a moderately small population overall.

 It occurs in forest-edge habitats and cultivation with scattered trees up to 1,200 m.

 Forest destruction in the Sundaic lowlands of Indonesia and Malaysia has been extensive (Kalimantan lost nearly 25% of its evergreen forest during 1985-1997, and Sumatra lost almost 30% of its 1985 cover), because of a variety of factors, including the escalation of logging and land conversion, with deliberate targeting of all remaining stands of valuable timber including those inside protected areas, plus forest fires (particularly in 1997-1998), and declines may be compounded by trapping for the cage-bird industry.
 However, the species's use of secondary growth and higher elevations implies that it is not immediately threatened.

 CITES Appendix II.